brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/new-ecs-role.png" caption="The new IAM Role" %}

-Similarly, we need to create another IAM Role that grants Permissions to talk to the ELB.
-Click the blue "Create New Role" button again, give the role a name such as "ecs-service-role", and click the blue "Next Step" button in the bototm right.
+You need to create a similar IAM Role to allow the ECS Cluster to talk to your ELB.
+Click the blue "Create New Role" button again, give the role a name such as "ecs-service-role", and click the blue "Next Step" button in the bottom right.
 From the "AWS Service Roles" list, click the gray "Select" button next to "Amazon EC2 Container Service Role":

 {% include figure.html path="blog/aws-docker/ecs-service-role.png" caption="Select the Amazon EC2 Container Service Role" %}